Paul Carrack: 1970s: Warm Dust, Ace and Roxy Music

+Warm Dust

 Carrack's recording career began with the jazz-rock band Warm Dust, which released three studio albums of original material between 1970 and 1972.
 Carrack served as the band's keyboardist and occasionally played other instruments.
 The band's lead vocalist was Les Walker.
+In addition to Carrack and Walker, the line up also included David Pepper, Alan Solomon, Terry Comer, and John Surguy.
+The original line-up was made up of Les Dransfield Walker on lead-vocals, harp, guitar, Carrack on organ, piano, guitar, Dave Pepper on drums and Terry Corner on bass, guitar and recorder.
+While playing the Top Ten club in Hamburg, they met up with John Surgey who played tenor sax and Alan Solomon who played baritone sax who subsequently joined the band.

+They played at venues in Germany and their appearances in the UK were considered rare.
+It was on the continent that they fared better.
+They even appeared to have upstaged Fleetwood Mac at a concert.
+Three of their performances were recorded for Beat Club.
+They were " Indian Rope Man", "Worm Dance Part 1" and "Worm Dance Part 2".

+Ace

 After Warm Dust broke up, Carrack and Warm Dust bassist Terry "Tex" Comer helped found the pub rock band Ace.
 The band's debut single, "How Long", was written and sung by Carrack and was a 1975 hit in both the UK and the United States.
 The track was Ace's only hit record and in 1977 the group disbanded.
 Carrack then worked as a backing musician for Frankie Miller and as a keyboardist for Roxy Music.